hyosung11/freeCodeCamp/README.md

   - utilize event listeners and
   - certain life cycle methods to update data as it changes

-- JSX is a syntax extension of JS that allows you to write HTML directly with JS.
+### JSX is a syntax extension of JS that allows you to write HTML directly with JS.
   - `{ 'this is treated as JavaScript code' }`
-  - Babel: a popular tool to compile JSX code into JavaScript
+  - **Babel**: a popular tool to compile JSX code into JavaScript
   - nested JSX must return a **single** element

 - Comments in JSX